YashodhanChafekar/ChatApp/README.md

 # ChatApp
-Simple Chat Application made with django, websockets and rabitmq.
+Simple Chat Application made with django, websockets and rabbitmq.

 ## Set Up and Installation (Must have Python3)